 Just like the popular gluten free tapioca flour, cassava is made from the same starchy vegetable called cassava root (also known as yuca root).

 However, unlike tapioca flour, cassava is an unrefined flour.
 Tapioca flour is made from the bleached and extracted starch of the cassava root.
 Cassava flour is made from the “whole” cassava root, making it a “whole food” flour that is also rich in antioxidant vitamin C and fiber.
-If you have our Clean Cuisine book, you know it is far better from a nutrition standpoint to eat the “whole” plant.

 Best of all, cassava flour has a delicious flavor and texture that I have found to be even better than white whole wheat flour.